 Elizabeth Fraser, Robin Guthrie, and Will Heggie were too young to have been much a part of the punk scene’s early years; by the time they came of age it was in full-swing.
-In 1980 they were barely out of their teens, and the music and the attitude of punk inevitably made its mark on them.
+In 1980 they were still in their teens, and the music and the attitude of punk inevitably made its mark on them.
 “Punk to us didn’t mean your clothes,” Guthrie told Martin Aston many years later, “but doing what you want.
 Self-expression.
 A teenage cry for help.”

 In 2006, Robin reflected, “I was actually a little bit too young for punk.
 To my eternal discredit one of the only original punk bands that I ever saw was Generation X, and they were hardly first level.
 I was sneaked in through a toilet window to see Generation X when I was about 14.
 I did, however, certainly buy punk records from 1976 onwards.
 Punk did give us the ability to do what we wanted.
 I came into it absolutely without any pretension.
 I saw it like a wee boy perhaps would.
 I was hugely excited that here was this movement which was all about doing what you wanted to do and in the way you wanted to do it.
 It gave me the headspace to think, We can have a drum machine, We don’t have to have a drummer, and We can have all these fuzz boxes and things.”

-Having grown up in the economically depressed refinery port city of Grangemouth, near Falkirk, halfway between Glasgow and Edinburgh, their potential futures seemed limited, to say the least.
-School mates Robin and Will, neither of whom were trained musicians in any usual sense of the word had, true to punk form, taken up playing guitar and bass in local punk outfits like The Heat, and were trying to form a new band.
+Having grown up in the economically depressed refinery port city of Grangemouth, near Falkirk, in Stirlingshire halfway between Glasgow and Edinburgh, their potential futures seemed limited, to say the least.
+School mates Robin and Will, neither of whom were trained musicians in any usual sense of the word had, true to punk form, taken up playing guitar and bass in local punk outfits like The Heat (who released one single as The Liberators in 1980), and were trying to form a new band.
 Robin’s natural aptitude for electronics proved useful in building his own effects pedals.

 Elizabeth was two years their junior, and they knew of each other passingly at school.
-Liz had assumed she would follow her mother’s path working in a local textile mill, or perhaps become a waitress.
+In a community often characterised by modest expectations, Liz had assumed she would follow her mother’s path working in a local textile mill, whiskey distillery, chicken factory, or perhaps even become a waitress.
+Being a singer in a band certainly wasn’t on the list.
 The boys saw her frequently, dancing on punk night at a local hotel disco—The Nash at the Hotel International—where Robin would occasionally DJ.
 Liz stood out, not just for her dancing and fashion sense (jumpers festooned with chicken bones), but because she would stay on the dance floor when Robin would play The Birthday Party or The Pop Group.
 “Most people weren’t happy with my choices,” said Robin, “but Liz was, as she kept dancing.
 We struck up a bit of a friendship.”

 Something about her—something ineffable, almost prescient—suggested to Robin she might also be able to sing.
 With nothing better to do and few other prospects (her hands were too small to really be useful at the mill anyway), Elizabeth said, “why not?” and joined Robin and Will as the third Cocteau Twin.
 At first, in a foreshadowing of the end, the going was rough.
 She wouldn’t sing in front of Will, and lacked the confidence in her lyrics and her singing ability and felt it wasn’t working out.
 “I left the band, got fed up with it and didn’t feel like it was for me at all because I was a bit…I don’t know, I just thought I couldn’t cope.
 So I left the band.
 I think it was more the lyrics I didn’t have the faith in.
 I found it too hard.
 But I started going out with Robin, so I came back into the band six months later.”

-Elizabeth, who had left home at age fourteen, was, according to Robin, self-conscious to an almost pathological degree.
+Elizabeth, who had left home at age sixteen—her parents disapproved of her punk inclinations—was, according to Robin, self-conscious to an almost pathological degree.
 “Liz was insanely shy,” Guthrie explained, “but as her mum later told me, she always sang as a child.
 We just assumed that she’d be brilliant, like I thought we were all great.
 We were very naïve and idealistic then.”

 “I looked up to him.
 I could never have done it without him,” Elizabeth said later of Guthrie, reflecting on their early years together.